ibm-cloud-docs/bare-metal/bm-about-custom-image-templates.md

 ### Compatible system configurations
 {: #bm-image-template-compatible-system-configurations}

+The following features and configurations are supported when you create an image template.

-- UEFI and BIOS image support (images must be deployed on their respective servers)
+- Full traditional BIOS boot mode support and limited UEFI boot mode support (images must be deployed on their respective servers)
 - Only available for X10, X11, and Lenovo systems
 - Supports multiple drives up to 2 TB
 - vGPU support